Prajjwal-Arya/WRAP-Catalyst-Assistant-Using-DialogFlow/README.md

 After creating a dialogflow agent.
 1. VersionControl - If you want to share it or use others agent you can simply use  [Export, Import and Restore](https://dialogflow.com/docs/agents/export-import-restore)  .
-2. Using your agent in [WRAP-Catalyst](https://github.com/weathernews/WRAP-Catalyst)
+2. To use your agent in [WRAP-Catalyst](https://github.com/weathernews/WRAP-Catalyst/tree/prajjwal_chatbot/) : Change the WRAP_APP_ENV